sousagroup/sousagroup.github.io/contact/index.md

   tooltip: Email, address, and location
 ---

-# {% include icon.html icon="fa-regular fa-envelope" %}Contact
+# {% include icon.html icon="fa-regular fa-envelope" %}Contact Us
 <span style="font-size: 20px;">
-If you find our research intriguing or wish to delve deeper into the connections between oral health and systemic diseases, please reach out to us.
+If you find our research intriguing and wish to learn more about the connections between oral health and systemic diseases, please reach out to us!
 </span>
 <div class="button-group">
   {%